rwexler/rwexler.github.io/_posts/2019-04-16-random-forests.markdown

 As you can see, there are 55 rows and 31 columns.
 Information about each of the columns can be found in `processed_data.txt`, which comes along with the data.
-Suffice to say, there are some structure (bond length, angle, etc.) and charge (Lowdin charges) descriptors for each surface and it's corresponding H binding energy at the Ni3 site (dGH) calculated using DFT with the GGA of PBE for the electron exchange and correlation and using DFT-D2 vdW corrections.
+Suffice to say, there are some structure (bond length, angle, etc.) and charge (Lowdin charges) descriptors for each surface and it's corresponding H binding energy at the Ni<sub>3</sub> site ($$\Delta G_{\rm H}$$) calculated using DFT with the GGA of PBE for the electron exchange and correlation and using DFT-D2 vdW corrections.
 If this terminology seems foreign to you, I recommend reading chapter 2.1 of my thesis.
 The first column is useless and can be removed as follows:

 ```python